How to Buy a Paddle Board

 5. On Average, How Much Do Paddle Boards Cost?

-The biggest concern for most people is the price of the board.
-You don’t want a super expensive board, but you also don’t want to buy a cheap board just to save money.
+Often a large part of the decision factor is the price of a stand up paddle board.
+You don’t want a super expensive board, but you also don’t want to buy a cheap board (read: not long lasting) just to save money.
 It’s important to do your research to compare boards and companies when it comes to paddle board cost and quality.
-The paddle board price breakdown is as follows: .
+The paddle board price breakdown is as follows:

 Basic level boards – <$500